 But when you’re looking for a more intimate dive into the neighborhoods, and your participants are all 14 and up, the various Segway tour options may be for you.

 For a completely private, self-led adventure check out their bike and electric bike rentals, in proximity of the Atlanta Beltline.
 Options here are also available in Stone Mountain Park at certain times of the year.

 Whether a visitor to Atlanta or a long-time local, business traveler or here visiting friends, do not, and I mean DO NOT miss out on a tour with Unexpected Atlanta.
 Great informational tours always start with great story telling, and Owner Akila McConnell and her top-notch staff are among the best story tellers you will ever find.

-Get a fascinating take on Martin Luther King Jr. with the King Historic District Tour where you’ll visit a myriad of historic sites, like the Ebenezer Baptist Church, that helped shape Dr. Kings life – and all of our lives forever.
+Get a fascinating take on Dr Martin Luther King Jr. with the Martin Luther King Jr National Historic Park District Tour and the King Center where you’ll visit a myriad of historic sites, like the Ebenezer Baptist Church, that helped shape Dr. Kings life – and all of our lives forever.
 Any teffort to learn about the history of Atlanta or the civil rights movement is not complete without it.